SC Paderborn 07: Bundesliga and years of turbulence (2015–present)

 Having never been in the Bundesliga before, Paderborn were described as "the biggest outsider in Bundesliga history" going into the season.
-The team started well; in the fourth game of the campaign against Hannover 96, midfielder Moritz Stoppelkamp scored a volley from 83 metres out, a Bundesliga record for the furthest ever goal.
+The team started well; in the fourth game of the campaign against Hannover 96, midfielder Moritz Stoppelkamp scored a volley from 83 metres out, headline a Bundesliga record for the furthest ever goal.
 This goal also put the team top of the Bundesliga table at the time.

 Paderborn were 10th in the table at the halfway point, but suffered a number of heavy losses in the second half of the season.
 On the second last matchday of the season, they dropped to last place, and were relegated on the final day.
-Upon relegation, a number of key players such as Alban Meha, Mario Vrančić, Lukas Rupp, Marvin Ducksch and captain Uwe Hünemeier left the club, while coach Breitenreiter joinedSchalke.
+Upon relegation, a number of key players such as Alban Meha, Mario Vrančić, Lukas Rupp, Marvin Ducksch and captain Uwe Hünemeier left the club, while coach Breitenreiter joined Schalke.

-Starting the 2015/16 season with Markus Gellhaus in charge, Paderborn surprisingly gave former Germany international Stefan Effenberg his first coaching job in October 2015.
+Starting the 2015–16 season with Markus Gellhaus in charge, Paderborn surprisingly gave former Germany international Stefan Effenberg his first coaching job in October 2015.
 In March, Effenberg was sacked, with the team bottom of the table and heading for a second consecutive relegation, which was later confirmed.
-Now competing in the 3.
+Competing in the 3.
 Liga for the first time since 2009, Paderborn again found themselves at the bottom of the table.
-After Steffen Baumgart took over as coach in April, the team picked up 11 points from his five games in charge, but could not escape the relegation zone, finishing 18th.
+After Steffen Baumgart took over as coach in April, the team picked up 11 points from his five games in charge, but could not escape the relegation zone, finishing in 18th position.
 That should have been a third relegation in a row, this time to the non-professional Regionalliga West, but Paderborn were unexpectedly saved by 1860 Munich not receiving a license to play in the 3.
 Liga.
-1860 were forced to move to the Regionalliga Bayern, which allowed Paderborn to stay in the third tier.
+1860 Munich were forced to move to the Regionalliga Bayern, which allowed Paderborn to stay in the third tier.

-Having been saved narrowly, Baumgart's team surprisingly finished second in the 2017/18 season and returned to the 2.
+Having been saved narrowly, Baumgart's team surprisingly finished second in the 2017–18 season and returned to the 2.
 Bundesliga.
-In 2019, a remarkable turn of events, the newly promoted side managed another top-two finish, which returned Paderborn to the Bundesliga after years of turbulence.
-The 2019/20 season, however, ended in the same way their first Bundesliga campaign did as Paderborn finished last, meaning relegation back to the second tier in June 2020.
+In 2019, a remarkable turn of events, the newly promoted side completed another top-two finish, which returned Paderborn to the Bundesliga after years of turbulence.
+The 2019–20 season, however, ended in the same way their first Bundesliga campaign did, as Paderborn finished last, meaning relegation back to the second tier in June 2020.
 The following season, Paderborn finished 9th in the 2.
-Bundesliga, the first time since 2012/13 that the club finished outside the promotion or relegation places.
+Bundesliga, the first time since 2012–13 that the club finished outside the promotion or relegation places.